4crash/gracall-test/README.md

 # gracall-test
-- Test FastAPI app for gracall
+- FastAPI code showcase for gracall

+## Notes
-Theres no Asyncio callings because of no IO operations.
+- Theres no Asyncio callings because of no IO operations.

 ## How to run app:
 - pip install -r requirements.txt